apache/flink-web/faq.md

 [java.io.Serializable](http://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html).

 If your function is an anonymous inner class, consider the following:

-  - make the function a standalone class, or a static inner class
+  - Make the function a standalone class, or a static inner class.
-  - use a Java 8 lambda function.
+  - Use a Java 8 lambda function.

-Is your function is already a static class, check the fields that you assign when you create an instance of the class.
+If your function is already a static class, check the fields that you assign when you create an instance of the class.
 One of the fields most likely holds a non-serializable type.

   - In Java, use a `RichFunction` and initialize the problematic fields in the `open()` method.
   - In Scala, you can often simply use “lazy val” to defer initialization until the distributed execution happens.
 This may come at a minor performance cost.
 You can naturally also use a `RichFunction` in Scala.